Law enforcement in the United States: Calls for abolition

 While police resentment and calls for abolition of the police have existed in the United States for over a century, police abolition became more popular in 2014 following the killing of Michael Brown and the Ferguson unrest, with national attention being drawn to issues surrounding policing.
 The roots of police abolition stem from (and are often linked to) the prison abolition movement.

 Authors and activists such as Angela Davis and Ruth Wilson Gilmore, who are best known for their prison abolition work, have integrated police abolition into their work when advocating against the carceral system of the United States.

 In the summer of 2016, Chicago had a multitude of abolitionist actions and protests in response to the deaths of Michael Brown and Paul O'Neal, among others.
 This included the occupation of an empty lot across from a Chicago Police Department property, naming it "Freedom Square", as an experiment of a world without police.

 In 2017, sociologist Alex S. Vitale authored The End of Policing, calling for police abolition as opposed to reforms.

 Police abolition spiked in popularity following the murder of George Floyd by Minneapolis Police officer Derek Chauvin.
 A super-majority of the Minneapolis City Council (9 of 12 council members) pledged in June 2020 to dismantle the Minneapolis Police Department.
+The Minneapolis Police Department's funding was ultimately restored to its original levels after a public ballot measure "to remove the Police Department and replace it..."
+(City Question 2 – Department of Public Safety) was rejected by voters.